Banaba has been used in the Philippines for blood

 One of the active ingredients in banaba leaf is corosolic acid and there

-has been some research done with banaba in Japan.
-I have
+has been some research done with it in Japan.
+I have not come across any

-not come across any human studies with banaba, but there has been at least
+banaba leaf extract human studies, but there has been at least

-one human study with corosolic acid (an extract found in banaba) that
+one human study with corosolic acid that

 showed improvement in blood sugar control in type II diabetics.
 At this